tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 087.md

 - We head up a spiral staircase, then encounter a group of large demons.
 - Ulrich, his will alone contains the Haze.
 The King is not strong enough to defeat the haze himself, but these demons can show us how to stop it.
 - The rat prince was Leonard von Kessel, the son of the king.
-- Nox attacks the demon
+- Nox attacks the demon and starts a brawl.
+-